gregschmit/django-impression/README.rst

 Remote
 ------

-For remote systems that will talk to your primary Impression server over the REST API, then do not include ``impression`` in your ``INSTALLED_APPS``, but do add ``django-impression`` to your requirements to ensure it's installed in the environment.
+For remote systems that will talk to your Impression server over the REST API, then do not include ``impression`` in your ``INSTALLED_APPS``, but do add ``django-impression`` to your requirements to ensure it's installed in the environment.
 Configure your settings like this:

 .. code-block:: python